Last Updated on

 One of the first phrases that people want to learn when studying a foreign language is how to say ‘I love you’.

-After all, it’s important to express our how we feel about those important people in our lives.
-You could use this phrase with friends, family, spouses, and significant others.
+After all, it’s important to express how we feel about those important people in our lives.
+Add this phrase to your Korean studies and use it with friends, family, spouses, or significant others.

 Not only is it a great word to know how to use, but also to recognize!
 You’ll undoubtedly hear this phrase in Korean songs, Korean movies, K-dramas, signs, product names–almost everywhere you go!